 Rockville Town Square is at the center of the City of Rockville.
-There, you can explore over 25 dining options, including El Mercat Bar de Tapas, Peter Chang, or Lebanese Taverna.
+There, you can explore a variety of dining options, including El Mercat Bar de Tapas, Peter Chang, or Lebanese Taverna.
 You'll also find gyms, spas, Dawson’s Market, the Rockville Memorial Library, and more.

 Rio Lakefront, a waterfront shopping and entertainment center, is another popular spot for Rockville residents.
 You'll find over 40 different shopping and dining options like Nando’s Peri-Peri, Copper Canyon Grill, Uncle Julio's, Target, South Moon Under, and Dick's Sporting Goods.
 There's also a movie theater, paddle boating, and a lakeside walking trail.

-Take a stroll through Downtown Crown and explore various salons and spas and 13 different restaurants, including Ruth’s Chris Steakhouse, &pizza, and Paladar Latin Kitchen & Rum Bar.
+Take a stroll through Downtown Crown and explore various salons, spas and different restaurants, including Ruth’s Chris Steakhouse, &pizza, and Paladar Latin Kitchen & Rum Bar.
 Or you can stop by the Fallsgrove Village Center for Bethesda Bagels, Safeway, Chipotle, Mamma Lucia, Panera Bread, Starbucks, and more.